wikipathways/pfocr-database/_figures/PMC5749594__radiol.2017161845.fig3a.md

 ---
 figid: PMC5749594__radiol.2017161845.fig3a
+figtitle: Association of the activity of metagene 19 with two distinct image phenotypes
+organisms:
+- Homo sapiens
+- Rattus norvegicus
+pmcid: PMC5749594
+filename: radiol.2017161845.fig3a.jpg
 figlink: /pmc/articles/PMC5749594/figure/fig3a/
 number: F3a
 caption: Association of the activity of metagene 19 with two distinct image phenotypes.